-Urgent: If you are sick and need immediate attention for non life-threatening symptoms, your doctor can set up an appointment for you with our Assessment and Treatment Center (ATC).
+If you are sick and need immediate attention for non-life-threatening symptoms, your doctor will set up an appointment for you with our Assessment and Treatment Center (ATC).
 The ATC is open 24 hours a day, 7 days a week.
-You must be referred by a provider; this is not a walkin clinic.